Snollo Sleep Tracker FAQ

 What sleep stages does Snollo detect?

-Snollo tracks Light sleep, Deep sleep (slow-wave), and REM sleep using data from your Apple Watch heart rate and motion sensors.
-Each morning you get a full breakdown of your sleep architecture — how long you spent in each stage and how it compares to your personal baseline.
+Snollo tracks Core sleep (Apple's term for what other apps call Light), Deep sleep, and REM sleep using data from your Apple Watch heart rate and motion sensors.
+Each morning you get a full breakdown — how long you spent in each stage and how it compares to your personal baseline.

 The core app includes AI sound detection, basic sleep stages, Apple Watch integration, and 7 days of history — no subscription required.
 Premium adds unlimited recordings, full history, the complete sound library, and detailed weekly stats.